ForEvolve/forevolve.github.io/_drafts/en/2021-02-07-learn-coding-with-dot-net-core-part-1.md

 # Accessing namespaces

-The last subject that I want us to explore in this article is how to simplify access to members.
+The last subject that I want us to explore in this article is how to **simplify access to members**.
 Let's say that we need to write many lines to the console.
 We could want to get rid of the `System` namespace to write less code.
-Fortunately for us, C# offers the `using` directive.
+Fortunately for us, C# offers the `using` **directive**.
+A directive tells the compiler how to interpret our code.
 The `using` directive exposes all members of a namespace and removes the need to prefix them with it.
 We can write as many `using` directives as we need.
 Those directives usually appear at the top of the file.

-> **More info:** in the case of top-level statements, we have no choice but to do that so I won't get into the other possibilities.
+> **More info:** in the case of top-level statements, we have no choice but to write `using` directives on top of the file so I won't get into the other possibilities just yet.

 To get rid of the `System` prefix, we can write `using System;` at the top of the file.
 Then we can simplify the WriteLine, as follow: